← All posts

 What it does well vs OptiCutter

-• Long track record.
-A decade of patches.
+• A decade of patches behind it.

 Where it falls short vs OptiCutter